gpenverne/pyppettheater/README.md

 ```

 ## About actors
-An actor is a python class which handle sentends.
+An actor is a python class which handle sentences.
 By default the ``Dom`` actor is loaded which can handle these sentences:

 ### DOM - navigation
 - I go on "http://myurl"